 During OVP latch state, the VDDNB controller also monitors the VSENA pin for negative voltage protection.
 Since the OVP latch continuously turns on all low-side MOSFETs of the VDDNB controller, the VDDNB controller may suffer negative output voltage.
-As a consequence, when the VSENA voltage drops below 0V after triggering OVP, the VDDNB controller triggers NVP to turn off all low-side MOSFETs of the VDDNB controller while the highside MOSFETs remain off.
-After triggering NVP, if the output voltage rises above 0V, the OVP latch restarts to turn on all low-side MOSFETs.
-The NVP function is active only after OVP is triggered.
+As a consequence, when the VSENA voltage drops below 0V after triggering OVP, the VDDNB controller will trigger NVP to turn off all low-side MOSFETs of the VDDNB controller while the highside MOSFETs remains off.
+After triggering NVP, if the output voltage rises above 0V, the OVP latch will restart to turn on all low-side MOSFETs.
+The NVP function will be active only after OVP is triggered.